DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-05-01-ucas-search.md

 UCAS search referred to courses as ‘training programmes’.

-*[UCAS]: Universities and Colleges Admissions Service
+*[UCAS]: Universities and colleges admissions service